The opam manual

 The commands executed during the build: stage may write exclusively to this source tree, should be non-interactive and should perform no network i/o.
 All libraries, syntax extensions, binaries, platform-specific configuration and package-name.config or package-name.install files are expected to be produced within the source directory subtree, i.e. below the command's $PWD, during this step.

-The with-test, with-doc, and with-dev-setup variables are available in the scope of this field: filter testing commands with e.g. [make "test"] {with-test}.
+The with-test, with-doc, and with-dev-setup (since opam 2.2) variables are available in the scope of this field: filter testing commands with e.g. [make "test"] {with-test}.
 The dev variable can also be useful here to detect that the package is not installed from a release tarball, and may need additional preprocessing (e.g. automake).

 If a term is undefined (e.g. an undefined variable), the empty string is used as positional argument.